 \subsection{Online Traffic}

 In the next section, we describe a controlled user study comparing \sanity\ with and without \sys.
-However, since its launch, \sanity\ has also attracted considerable organic traffic: users with accounts have constructed 2,478 feeds and have logged 21,713 paper annotations and 1,320 topic annotations (we note that annotating topics was only possible after the \sys-based implementation was introduced, five months after the initial launch of \sanity).
+However, since its public launch, \sanity\ has also attracted considerable organic traffic: users with accounts have constructed 2,478 feeds and have logged 21,713 paper annotations and 1,320 topic annotations (we note that annotating topics was only possible after the \sys-based implementation was introduced on November 11, 2019, five months after the initial launch of \sanity).
+The target user base was computer science researchers, and the platform was advertised through social media and email lists.
 In Sections \ref{sec:log-study} and \ref{sec:diversity}, we analyze a subset of the organic user logs as a complementary part of our evaluation.